Definition and actors of the greenhouse effect

 Industrial greenhouse gases include heavy halocarbons (chlorinated fluorocarbons including CFCs, HCFC-22 molecules such as freon and perfluoromethane) and sulfur hexafluoride (SF6).

-Approximate contributions to the greenhouse effect of the main gases:
+Approximate contributions to greenhouse gas main:

 Water vapor (H2O): 60%